malcolmstill/foxwhale/TOUR.md

    is `fw_control.xml`.
 This provides a protocol implement both by the compositor and `foxwhalectl` that allows inspecting compositor state (for debugging purposes) but in the future may also allow for setting state.

+- `assets/`: contains any other assets used by the compositor such as cursor images